John-Brandon/Surf_aggregator/README.md

 ```

 The `Surf\_aggregator.html` file can be edited easily to include any combination of cameras for which links are
 publically available.
 Opening the file in a browser will connect to the streams.
-For the world to see.